minirop/asuka-rs/README.md

 if D is not 0, the following integer is the remaining bytes in that *container* followed by the first 3 bytes of the next header in reverse order.

+### 1, 2, 0

+Used only in `Camera/Action/pl**.cat`, and contains 9 tmo1 files without the first child containing the filenames.

 ### 0, B, C

-Second header after a "1, 1, 0".
+Second header after a "1, x, 0".
 B is the number of `children`.
 C seems to be the file format of the children (see below).

 - 4 bytes: 0
 - 4 bytes: B